microsoft/aca-dev-day/labs/setup.md

 ## Task 2: Create an Azure Container Registry
 In this task you will create an Azure Container Registry and later you will use this registry to pull container images from.

 1. First, generate a unique name and create a resource group to organize the resources we will create in the Lab.
 An Azure resource group is a logical container into which Azure resources are deployed and managed.
+You may want to write down the name of the resource group after its created so you can use it later.

     ```bash
     aca_name="acadevday"$RANDOM